divin3circle/azle-react/README.md

 # ICP Development Environment with Azle and React

 This template gives you everything you need to build a full-stack Web3 application on the [Internet Computer](https://internetcomputer.org/).
-It includes a frontend built with Vite and React, and a backend written in JS/TS (Azle).
+It includes a frontend built with Vite and React + Tailwindcss, TanstackQuery etc, and a backend written in JS/TS (Azle).

 ## Get started with one click:

 ### Locally:

 Make sure you have you have the latest version of Docker (e.g. >25) and VS Code installed and running, then click the button below